 There are numerous other ways your business will benefit from having a manifesto, including:

-From a marketing perspective, your manifesto can drive your content strategy, because you can build a content strategy around it.
-For example, the manifesto I share below, contains the philosophies that underpin all of the work I do here on my blog, and the work I do for others.
+From a marketing perspective, your manifesto can drive your content strategy, because you can build and plan your social media and editorial calendar around it.
+For example, the manifesto I share below contains the philosophies that underpin all of the work I do here on my blog, and the work I do for others.
 All of the content I create is somehow related to what is on my list, and because it contains my unique beliefs, opinions, and values, I can put more of “me” into my work.
-This is very useful when I am brainstorming article ideas (which, by the way, I love doing), and trying to stand out in a saturated market.

 OK.
 So, here is my manifesto. (ooh, I’m nervous!)

 1) Passion is a feeling, not a job title.

 2) I believe the world needs excited and passionate people.

 3) Mainstream school is not the only way to get a quality education.